The retention policy is an agreement on retaining data for operational or regulatory compliance needs.

-A data retention policy appears as a part of an overall data management and plays a significant role since the definition of the terms of keeping a company's data is crucial.
+The retention policy appears as a part of overall data management and plays a significant role since the definition of the terms of keeping a company's data is crucial.
 Data retention for longer periods than needed produces unnecessary storage usage and increases storage costs.

-Objects in backup storage whose retention period has expired, are deleted automatically, according to retention policy settings, so this keeps the backup storage size under control.
-The duration of the data retention policy can be ranged from days to years.
+Objects in backup storage with expired retention period are deleted automatically according to retention policy settings, so backup storage size is kept under control.
+The duration of data retention policy can be ranged from days to years.
 In case you have specific document storage requirements, you can combine your retention policy with GFS retention policy for a balance between the data availability and storage costs.

 This chapter covers the following topics:

-The data retention approach in the new backup format is different as data is always purged by generations.
+The data retention approach in the legacy backup format is as simple as data is always purged by generations.

-Generation in the new backup format terms is a sequence of full and incremental backups.
+Generation is a sequence of full and incremental backups

-Thus, the retention policy for the new backup format is always applied to the one backup plan.
+Thus, the retention policy is always applied to a specific backup plan.

 In fact, the retention policy has only one setting: a period of backup keeping.
 The retention policy can be modified on the backup plan pane in the Backup Plans tab or via backup plan editing.